Luxcoldury/pintos-projects/threads/DESIGNDOC.md

 #### B2: Explain the data structure used to track priority donation.
 Use ASCII art to diagram a nested donation.
 (Alternately, submit a .png file.)

 The donation chain of priority is maintained by the list `locks_holding` stored in each thread.
-Threads receives donation from the `waiters` of the `locks` holded by itself.
+Threads receives donation from the `waiters` of the `locks` held by itself.

 ```mermaid
 graph TB